All the New Movies You Can Stream Early While Theaters Are Closed

 Practicing social distancing, but still looking for a scare?
 Director Leigh Whannell's chilling update of the H.G.
 Wells creation-turned-classic movie monster is also headed to on-demand and streaming.
 The critically acclaimed thriller stars Elisabeth Moss, Aldis Hodge, Storm Reid, Harriet Dyer, Michael Dorman, and Oliver Jackson-Cohen.

-Availability: Invisible Man will be available for a 48-hour rental on "a wide variety of the most popular on-demand services" beginning on March 20.
+Availability: Invisible Man is now available for a 48-hour rental on "a wide variety of the most popular on-demand services."

 I Still Believe